Why?

 Do not choose a patented infrastructure technology

 What would happen if the GSM/LTE mobile phone chips was patented by a company called SignalTech?
 This would cause the worlds connectivity infrastructure to be controlled by a single company (SignalTech).
 Every company in the world that makes mobile phones or sensors as well as all mobile operators, would have to purchase SignalTech chips in order to make products for the infrastructure!
-Sourcing security would another problem; What if political tensions were to deny the SignalTech to export it’s technology to China or EU?
+Sourcing security would also be a problem; What if political tensions were to deny the SignalTech to export it’s technology to China or EU?
 Or what if SignalTech stopped stopped making it’s chip?

 The reason standards and free markets exists